Zeanon/klipper/docs/G-Codes.md

 Creates a new profile with the given PID values, CONTROL must either be `pid` or `pid_v`, TOLERANCE and TARGET must be specified to create a valid profile, though the values themselves don't matter.
-If RESET_TARGET is set to 1, the target temperature of the heater will be set to 0 when setting the values.
+If KEEP_TARGET is set to 1, the heater will keep it's target temperature, if set to 0, the target temperature will be set to 0.
-By default the target temperature of the heater will not be reset.
+By default the target temperature of the heater will be set to 0 so the algorithm has time to settle in.
+If LOAD_CLEAN is set to 1, the profile would be loaded as if the printer just started up, if set to 0, the profile will retain previous heating information.
+By default the information will be kept to reduce overshoot, change this value if you encounter weird behaviour while switching profiles.